canonical/content-cache-operator/docs/index.md

 This machine charm manages a nginx instance configured as a content cache.
 The configuration for the locations of cache is managed with the [Content Cache Backends Config subordinate charm](https://charmhub.io/content-cache-backends-config).
 Each Content Cache Backends Config charm stores the configuration for a location and the associated set of backends.

-This charm should be used to cache static web content.
+This charm should be used for caching static web content.
 When a client makes a request, this charm checks if the requested content is cached and valid.
-If not, this charm will query the backend hosts for the content to refresh the cache.
+If not this charm will query the backends hosts for the content to refresh the cache.
 This process works well for static content that does not change based on the client.
-For this type of content, the cache can greatly reduce the load on the backend hosts.
+For these type of content, the cache can greatly reduce the load on the backend hosts.

 The charm simplifies the operation of an nginx server as a static web content cache.
 This makes the charm suitable for users looking for a low maintenance way to reduce load on static websites.